UltimateTournament/ArcadeThirdPartyDocs/docs/integration/unity-example.md

 For the client select `WebGL` and just hit build - the default config should be fine.

 And you're DONE!
-Congrats on integrating your first game into the arcade!
+Congrats on integrating your first game into the Arcade!